 Costs of treatment varies across the country.

-You should contact your insurance provider to see how much of the treatments your plan will cover.
+Contact your insurance provider to see how much of the treatments your plan will cover.

 Laser therapy can be an effective tool for treating eczema.

 Eczema itself shouldn’t scar, but it may leave behind post-inflammatory hyperpigmentation.
-This can actually worsen with phototherapy or excimer treatment because those areas will darken or tan more than unaffected skin when exposed to the rays.
+This can worsen with phototherapy or excimer treatment because those areas will darken or tan more than unaffected skin when exposed to the rays.

-Other types of lasers may help to reduce the appearance of scarring from different forms of skin damage.
+Other types of lasers may help reduce the appearance of scarring from different forms of skin damage.

 To reduce the chance of skin damage, avoid scratching or picking at your skin during a flare.

 Laser treatments may help treat your eczema.
-They can be effective in both concentrated areas of your skin and over your whole body.
+They can be effective in concentrated areas of your skin and over your whole body.

 The treatments do have drawbacks, including: